top of page

 THREE VIOLINS FOR THREE KINGS

-Today, the Consort of Viols is considered the emblematic ensemble of English music.
-While its use certainly continued until the mid-17th century, this current view of English musical life has overshadowed the importance of the violin during that period.
+The consort of viols is today considered as the most characteristic ensemble of English music.
+While its use certainly continued until the mid-17th century, the current view of English musical life has overshadowed the importance of the violin during that period.

 CLEMATIS